Delfinistkata/swimming-quiz/README.md

 - If they select option 1, the rules pop up.
 - If they select option 2, the game starts.
 - If they select option 3, the leaderboard shows up.
-- Only 3 people have played the game so far.
 - The leaderboard shows top 5 scores only.
-- if they select option 0, the game quits.
+- If they select option 0, the game quits.

 <br>
 <br>